Quantifying Data Contamination in Psychometric Evaluations of LLMs: Results

 \paragraph{Target Score Matching.} Advanced models demonstrate the ability to achieve desired target scores (MAE $\approx$ 0.1--0.2).
 This suggests that memorization can be extended beyond simple recall to the application of learned scoring logic.

 \paragraph{Average Trends and Family Behaviors.} On average, contamination appears to be saturated for recognizing item-dimension mapping and scoring knowledge.
-Recent model families such as GPT-5, Qwen-3, and GLM exhibit the most consistent contamination pattern, while Claude and Llama variants show higher AED values, largely due to refusal behaviors when reproducing inventory items.
+Recent model families such as GPT-5, Claude, and GLM exhibit the most consistent contamination pattern, while Llama variants show less.
 As shown in Table~\ref{tab:questionnaire-wise}, PVQ-40 and BFI-44 display stronger contamination compared to MFQ and SD-3, likely reflecting their greater online availability and more frequent use in NLP research.
+For more detailed analysis, see Appendix~\ref{appendix:additional_results}.

 \paragraph{Scaling Effects.} Larger models within the same family exhibit lower MAE and higher F1-scores, suggesting that scaling may amplify contamination.
 However, this effect diminishes once models reach saturation in evaluation memorization.
 In contrast, smaller models show comparatively weaker contamination, suggesting that psychometric familiarity emerges progressively with increasing model size and training exposure.